comegrant/dbt_docs_test/projects/data-model/transform/README.md

 >[!TIP]
 >Here are some other commands that you may find useful:
->- `dbt run -s +model_name` to run a specific model and all the models that it depends on
+>- `dbt run -s model_name --defer --state states/prod` to run a specific model and defer to all the models that it depends on
->- `dbt run -s model_name+` to run a specific model and all the models that are depending on it
+>- `dbt run -s model_name+ --defer --state states/prod` to run a specific model and all the models that are depending on it, while defering to prod for upstream models.
 >
 >Run `dbt` in the terminal to see all the other available commands.
 Or read more about the commands [in dbts docs](https://docs.getdbt.com/reference/dbt-commands).